 You will notice when using a Supercharger it will charge really fast at the beginning of charge time.
 As it gets closer to the top it will slow down.
 This ensures “not too much too fast.”
 This minimizes the chance of crystalline structure damage.

-The EPA ratings of the Model S vary from 412 miles on the latest LR, to 390 miles for Plaid.
-The Model 3 LR has 353 miles of range.
-Most drivers won’t achieve these numbers on a regular basis due to the following factors:
+The EPA ratings on the Tesla vehicles vary up to 405 miles.
+Most drivers won’t achieve the EPA numbers on a regular basis due to the following factors:

-- Elevation: Large elevation change is the biggest factor in Tesla’s range.
+- Elevation: Large elevation change is the biggest factor in an EV’s range.
 When traveling up a steep incline, the battery will deplete much more rapidly than at the same speed on level terrain.
 Elevation drops are your friend, regen will add energy back into the battery.

 - Weather: Batteries are less efficient in colder weather.
 Also, a lot of battery power is diverted to battery maintenance and cabin warming which affects reduces range.
 Wet pavement and snowy roads also reduce range.